-Uninsured Ratings:
+Ratings:

-Moody's: Aaa Moody's: Aa3 S&P: AAA S&P: AA-Fitch: AAA Fitch: A+
+Moody's: Aaa S&P: AAA Fitch: AAA

 (See "MISCELLANEOUS - Ratings" herein.)

 In the opinion of Sidley Austin Brown & Wood LLP, Los Angeles, California, Bond Counsel, under existing law and assuming compliance with certain covenants in the documents pertaining to the Bonds and requirements of the Internal Revenue Code of 1986, as amended, as described herein, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes.
 In the further opinion of Bond Counsel, interest on the Bonds is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations.
 Interest on the Bonds, however, is included as an adjustment in the calculation of federal corporate alternative minimum taxable income and may therefore affect a corporation's alternative minimum tax liability.
 In the further opinion of Bond Counsel, interest on the Bonds is exempt from personal income taxes imposed by the State of California.
 See "TAX MATTERS" herein.